A dangerous tree is any tree (regardless of its size) that is hazardous to people or facilities because of:

 – deterioration of limbs, stem or root system

 Managing dangerous trees to ensure the safety of workers is a common part of forestry operations.
 See below for additional information and resources to help.

-- Dangerous Tree Awareness Training – This free online course provides the basics on dangerous trees and is valuable for tree planters or anyone new to forestry.
+- Introduction to Dangerous Trees on Forestry Worksites Training – This free online course provides the basics on dangerous trees and is valuable for tree planters or anyone new to forestry.

 - Wildlife Dangerous Tree Assessor Certificate Program – UNBC offers a training program that meets the requirements of the OHSR for the proper assessment of wildlife and dangerous trees.

 - Wildlife Tree Committee Publications – Links to many resources that will help you assess and manage sites with dangerous trees.

 - Occupational Health and Safety Regulation Part 26 – The regulation that outlines the requirements related to dangerous trees.

 - Danger Tree Assessment– An excellent video from SAFER that shows many dangerous tree indicators.